sunodo/sunodo/apps/docs/guide/building/building-application.md

 Building consists of the following intermediate steps:

--   building the application code to the RISC-V architecture
+1. building the application code to the RISC-V architecture
--   assembling a Cartesi Machine using a Linux distribution
+2. assembling a Cartesi Machine using a Linux distribution
--   booting the machine with the application entrypoint until it yields successfully for the first time.
+3. booting the machine with the application entrypoint until it yields successfully for the first time.

-The end result of this process is a "cartesi machine snapshot".
+The end result of this process is a _cartesi machine snapshot_, which is a cartesi machine image ready to receive inputs.